The Books: 2006–2012: Hiatus, The Way Out and break-up

 Following the release of Music for a French Elevator, the band took a break from recording to tend to their new families, tour in support of their albums, and pursue some of their own projects, which included Zammuto scoring a feature documentary about the Biosphere 2.

 In 2007, the Books released Play All, a DVD of thirteen music videos and three previously unreleased tracks.
 The Play All videos are composed of found footage transformed into a collage that matches their music.
 The Books often screened these videos during their live performances.

 The Books toured heavily between 2005 and 2007, including two tours in Europe and two Canadian shows.
 In early 2009 the Books covered the Nick Drake song "Cello Song" in collaboration with José González for the Red Hot Organization's Dark Was the Night fund-raising album.

 The Books began working on The Way Out in late 2008.
 Zammuto spoke of the album's New Age themes in an interview in April 2009, saying they took samples from self-help and hypnotherapy cassettes.
 When asked to describe the album, Zammuto said "You're getting verrry sleepy."
 On April 5, 2010, the duo announced that The Way Out would be released through Temporary Residence Limited in July.
 On April 27 Pitchfork began streaming the track "Beautiful People", which Zammuto described as "a three part Christian harmony mixed with a sort of euro-disco-trash beat, an orchestra's worth of sampled brass and lyrics about the twelfth root of two (my favorite irrational number), trigonometry and tangrams".
 The album was released on July 20.

-The Books played the ATP New York 2010 music festival in Monticello, New York, in September 2010 and then toured North American tour with The Black Heart Procession.
-The band had been chosen by Portishead & ATP to perform at the ATP I'll Be Your Mirror festival that they planned to curate in July 2011 at London's Alexandra Palace.
+The Books played the ATP New York 2010 music festival in Monticello, New York, in September 2010 and then toured North America with The Black Heart Procession.
+The band had been chosen by Portishead and ATP to perform at the ATP I'll Be Your Mirror festival that they planned to curate in July 2011 at London's Alexandra Palace.

 In January 2012, Nick Zammuto announced in an interview via Pitchfork that the Books were splitting up to focus on other projects.

 On April 3, 2012, Nick Zammuto released Zammuto, under the moniker Zammuto.
-In 2014 he released another album called Anchor.
+In 2014 he released another album, called Anchor.

-Paul de Jong released two solo albums; IF and You Fucken Sucker, in 2015 and 2018 respectively.
+Paul de Jong released two solo albums, IF and You Fucken Sucker, in 2015 and 2018 respectively.